shuangjiezhao/VASP_tool/README.md

   - High symmetry k-point annotations.
   - Density of States (DOS) Analysis

-- Regular and projected DOS with support for spin polarization.
+- Regular DOS with support for spin polarization.
   - Smoothing and peak broadening using Savitzky-Golay filters and Gaussian functions.
   - Flexible orientations (vertical and horizontal plots).
   - Highly Customizable Plots